Great Stirrup Cay: History

 Belcher Oil Company of Miami staked claim to the north section of the island for many years.
 Their interests there included real estate speculation, oil exploration, and a possible site for a corporate retreat.
 In 1977, Norwegian Caribbean Lines (later Norwegian Cruise Line) leased this section from Belcher Oil, the first time a cruise line had exclusive control of a private island.
 Norwegian Caribbean Line bought the island in 1986.

 In 1990, Norwegian Cruise Line spent $1 million on upgrades to the island and, for a few years, it started marketing the island as Pleasure Island.
 In 2017, Norwegian Cruise Line built new food and drink areas, rebuilt cabanas, and expanded the beach areas.
 Norwegian Cruise Line plans to build 38 private villas with up to two bedrooms each, a two-story restaurant, a swim-up bar, and a spa area.
 In 2024, NCL announced plans to build a two-ship pier at Great Stirrup Cay.
 The island is only accessible via tender boats from cruise ships.
-The pier is to open by late 2025.
+The pier opened on December 28, 2025 to the Norwegian Getaway.

 Lighthouse

 In 1863, the Imperial Lighthouse Service erected the lighthouse on Great Stirrup Cay.
-The lighthouse site was manned for many years, but it is now fully automated and solar powered, making it self-sufficient.
+The lighthouse was staffed for many years, but it is now fully automated and solar powered, making it self-sufficient.
 The structure stands nearly 80 feet, and its light is visible for over 20 miles.

 Graves

-Two people are buried on the island, both in a fenced grassy area near the visitor's center.
+Two people are buried on the island, both in a fenced grassy area near the visitor center.
 Allan Bertram was a Royal Navy captain who owned the island and when he died in 1834 requested burial there.
 The main swimming area, Bertram's Cove, is named after him.
 Elizabeth Wright Braden Hixson was a passenger on a passing ship who died in 1838.
 She was then interred on the island.